What is a Purchase Order Form?

 To make things easier on everyone involved, it just makes sense to develop a standard process that includes the use of purchase requisitions and purchase orders.

 Want to make your purchasing process a bit easier?
-With PLANERGY, we offer a free purchase order template that you can customize to meet your business needs.
-It’s easy to create purchase orders electronically and to convert a purchase requisition to a PO upon requisition approval.
+With PLANERGY, we offer purchase order templates that you can customize to meet your business needs.
+It’s easy to create purchase orders electronically and to convert a purchase requisition to a PO upon requisition approval using our purchase order software.